 A third pathway to carbon-free aluminium is by recycling post-consumer aluminium, reducing emissions all the way to zero.
 This will be made possible by Hydro’s aluminium sorting technology and alloying expertise, in combination with replacing natural gas with green hydrogen or electrical heating at recyclers and casthouses.

 Hydro also announced its commitment to achieve net-zero emissions by 2050 or earlier.
 Hydro is already an industry leader in technology, with an industry-leading world average climate footprint of 4.9t CO2/t liquid aluminium.
 The next decade will see increasing demand for low-carbon and carbon-free aluminium, produced using renewable energy and made for a circular economy.

 “Climate, environment and social responsibility are mutually dependent.
 To succeed in decarbonizing society, we must strengthen our ambitions in all areas.
 We are strengthening our technology development to succeed, and production capacity will be developed in line with market demand.
-With our new sustainability strategy, we are raising the bar, setting clear ambitions where we will contribute to a fair and circular society,” says Aasheim.
+With our new sustainability strategy, we are raising the bar, setting clear ambitions where we will contribute to a fair society and circular economy,” says Aasheim.

 Ambitions announced include:

 - Reach net-zero carbon emissions throughout Hydro by 2050 or earlier